In this article, you will learn how to submit one-off remuneration to DATEV via DATEV export with LODAS and wages and salaries.

 - Click on Save.

-All one-time compensations that are sent to DATEV LODAS are transmitted with the processing code (Bearbeitungsschlüssel): 2 - Bruttobezug (Betrag zu Lohnarten), auch Nettolohn (Gross payment (amount for salary types), also net salary).
-Therefore, no one-time compensations should be sent to DATEV LODAS that do not correspond to a gross payment.
+All one-off fees that are transmitted to DATEV LODAS are processed with the processing key: 2 - Gross salary (amount to wage types), also net salary transmitted.
+Therefore, no one-off remuneration should be transmitted to DATEV LODAS that does not correspond to a gross remuneration.

-One-time compensations count as Bewegungsdaten (transaction data) in DATEV.
-This means that Personio has to transfer this data via a separate export file.
-It is important to note that you only send this data to your payroll manager once a month to avoid double entry.
+One-off remuneration is considered transaction data in DATEV.
+This means that Personio has to transfer this data with a separate export file.
+It is important to note that you only transmit this data to your payroll people once a month to avoid double entries.

 Example

-If a second export is created and sent to DATEV within a billing month, DATEV does not update the previous monthly value, but a new, additional entry is created for this.
+If a second export is created within a billing month and transmitted to DATEV, DATEV does not update the previous monthly value, but a new, additional entry is created for it.

 - Go to the Payroll section and select a subcompany (if available).